rippedpiracy/docs/PC Software/games.md

 > &nbsp;

-> **Mirrors:** The same thing as a DDL, but hosted on another server (usually to alleviate bandwidth issues).
-For example, a file might be hosted on a US server but also mirrored on servers in Asia and Europe
+> **Mirrors:** An alternate download link for the same file, similar to a DDL, but hosted in different places.
+If one mirror goes down, you can download the file from another mirror